Sigulda Medieval Castle

-Sigulda Medieval Castle ruins are located on the edge of the Gauja valley in Latvia.
+Sigulda Medieval Castle ruins are located on the edge of the Gauja valley in the Vidzeme region of Latvia.
 The original castle was built in 1207 as a castellum type fortress, later rebuilt into a convent type building.
 The residence of the Land Marshal of the Livonian Order since 1432.

 Due to its importance as a tourist attraction, the old castle walls have been fortified many times in the 20th century.
 The castle reopened its walls to visitors in 2012 and now encourages everyone to step back in time and enjoy the surroundings that bore witness to many historical events.
 It is possible to climb up the North Tower, the Main Gate Tower and enjoy the medieval aura.

 History

 Sigulda Medieval Castle was built by the Livonian Brothers of the Sword who were later incorporated into the Teutonic Order of the castle, thus the castle eventually became the property of the Livonian Order.

 The Livonian Brothers of the Sword, officially known as The Militia of Christ of Livonia, was a military order composed of German "warrior monks.”
 They later became better known as the Livonian Brothers of the Sword due to the symbols on their white capes: a red sword and cross.
 The order, founded in 1202, was the first "warrior monk” order formed outside the Mediterranean region.
 Historical documents indicate bishop Albert of Riga and Cistercian abbot Theoderich were the co-founders of the order.
-The military order’s mission was to remain in Livonia to protect the land and conquer new territories.
+The military order's mission was to remain in Livonia to protect the land and conquer new territories.

 As part of the land division between themselves and Bishop Albert in 1207, the order gained the territory which stretched along the left side of the Gauja River.
 In the ongoing competition to determine hegemony between the Bishop and the Livonian Order, castle placement became a strategic factor.
 According to the Rhymed Chronicles, the castle was erected sometime between 1207 and 1209 under the direction of Master Venno of the Order of the Brethren of the Sword.
 The Livonian Chronicle of Henry says that the castle was in use by the Brothers of the Sword as a base while battling revolting Livonians that were invading from a nearby castle.
-The castle was initially built to monitor and control the water ways of the Gauja River and to fend off any invasion attempts from the nearby bishop’s castle in Turaida which was located on the river’s west coast.
-In 1224 the Pope’s legate, Wilhelm of Modena, stayed at the castle and established both a church and parish.
+The castle was initially built to monitor and control the water ways of the Gauja River and to fend off any invasion attempts from the nearby bishop's castle in Turaida which was located on the river's west coast.
+In 1224 the Pope's legate, Wilhelm of Modena, stayed at the castle and established both a church and parish.
 In 1237 the lands of the Livonian Brothers of the Sword become the property of the Teutonic Order who continued to conquer additional territories in Latvia up until 1290.

 Since 1432 Sigulda Castle was the residence of the Land Marshal of the Livonian Order (marsalcus terrae Livoniae), the second highest officer of the order, after the Livonian Master, who lived in the Cēsis Medieval Castle.